pajacobson/unity-c/README.md

 Note that abbreviations can resolve to more than one snippet.
 `aem` is used for `assert_empty_message`, `assert_equal_message` and `assert_equal_memory`.

+## Available Completions
+The package provides 467 completions for Unity covering base and message variations.

+The [Unity Assertions Reference](https://github.com/ThrowTheSwitch/Unity/blob/master/docs/UnityAssertionsReference.md) provides a detailed reference to the assertions.

 #### Basic fail and ignore

 | Shortcut  | Assertion |
 |:--|:--|
 | `pa` | `TEST_PASS` |